JamesTiberiusKirk/go_ssr_template/api/README.md

   - See example of this in users.go
 - Examples for this can be found in `api/route/user.go` (sub route) and `api/route/users.go` (parent route)

+# Removal instructions
+- Remove this package
+- Remove the appropriate code from main.go